The puzzling death of Mateusz Kawecki in Poland

 The trip to Lipia Góra in Poland

-Mateusz has a long-distance relationship with his Polish fiancée, who lived in a village called Lipia Góra in northwestern Poland.
-She was pregnant with his baby and close to giving birth, and therefore Mateusz set out driving his 1998 BMW 525 at around 11.30 pm from Hanover to Lipia Góra on March 28, 2018, a journey of 402 miles (647 km ).
-He was due to arrive at around 8-9 am the following morning, March 29.
+Mateusz had a long-distance relationship with his Polish fiancée, who resided in a village called Lipia Góra in northwestern Poland.
+She was pregnant with his baby and close to giving birth, so Mateusz set out driving his 1998 BMW 525 at around 11.30 pm from Hanover to Lipia Góra on March 28, 2018, a journey of 402 miles (647 km ).
+He was due to arrive at around 8-9 a.m. the following morning, March 29.
 However, Mateusz never made it to Lipia Góra.

-According to his father, he called Mateusz at around 10.30 am on March 29, and his son told him that there were terrible traffic jams on the way to Poland and he was stuck in Szczecin then.
-Szczecin is a town on the Polish-German border on the way to Lipia Góra, and he had around 133 miles (214 km) to go from there to his destination.
+According to his father, he called Mateusz at around 10.30 am on March 29, and his son told him there were terrible traffic jams on the way to Poland.
+He was stuck in Szczecin, a town on the Polish-German border, on the way to Lipia Góra, and he had around 133 miles (214 km) to go from there to his destination.
 The German-Polish border wasn’t staffed, and there were no passport checks, although there were number plate recognition cameras.
-Around that time, he also sent a text message to his fiancée saying that he would be with her in around 2 hours.
+Around that time, he also texted his fiancée, saying that he would be with her in around 2 hours.

-Becoming increasingly worried after unanswered calls to Mateusz, his fiancée gets in touch with Mateusz's sister, Katarzyna Piotrkowicz (who also lives in Hanover), at around 5 pm, but she cannot reach her.
-Later that evening, Mateusz's mother goes to the police, but they discourage her from filing a missing persons report as it's too early, and they believe Mateusz will likely turn up.
+However, several hours later, there was no sign of Mateusz in Lipia Góra.
+Becoming increasingly worried after unanswered calls, the fiancée contacted Mateusz's sister, Katarzyna Piotrkowicz (who also lived in Hanover), at around 5 p.m., but she could not reach her.
+Later that evening, Mateusz's mother went to the police, but they discouraged her from filing a missing persons report as it was too early, and they believed Mateusz would likely turn up.

-But by early April, the family finally reports Mateusz as missing in both Germany and Poland.
-The German police refuse to investigate as they believe the Polish authorities are on the case.
+But by early April, the family finally reported Mateusz as missing in both Germany and Poland.
+The German police refused to investigate as they believed the Polish authorities were on the case.
 The family then asked the Polish police to locate Mateusz's cellphone, which was apparently on for a couple of days after his disappearance.
-But, the police cannot do so as Mateusz was using a German sim card.
+However, the police could not do so because Mateusz used a German SIM card.
 German police can't locate his phone either, as Mateusz disappeared in Poland.
 The Polish police later claimed that Matuesz's phone never connected to a Polish network, and it is unclear where Mateusz received the call from his father.

 Katarzyna Piotrkowicz said that investigators claimed that Mateusz never crossed the border as CCTV monitoring at the border crossing indicated he had not entered Poland.
 Frustrated with the efforts of the police investigation, Mateusz's family begin their search for clues on the disappearance and check the entire route, going into side streets, checking with gas station staff, asking for video surveillance, going around markets in towns near the border with Mateusz's picture and posting posters with his image.
 The family appears on TV in Poland and Germany several times and complains that the police are not doing enough and not taking the matter seriously.